Can you create a website for under $100? Of course, you can!

 Bad: How do I move my WordPress?

-Good: How do I move WordPress from its current directory to root directory?
+Good: How do I move WordPress from its current directory to the root directory?

 Better-phrased and exact questions allow you to get better responses.
 Don’t be afraid to ask even the simplest of questions.
 I even went to the point of asking what “root directory” means because I honestly did not know!